 SERVING FULL-TIME AS A NAVY RESERVE SAILOR

-Navy Full-Time Support (FTS) – This program allows Navy Reserve Sailors to perform full-time Active Duty service in positions that support the training and administration of the Navy Reserve Force.
+Navy Training and Administration of the Reserves (TAR) – This program allows Navy Reserve Sailors to perform full-time Active Duty service in positions that support the training and administration of the Navy Reserve Force.
 Members receive the same pay, allowances and benefits as Active Duty members.
-One advantage of FTS instead of pursuing regular Active Duty is that members typically serve for longer periods at any assigned location.
-Learn more about FTS Enlisted opportunities or FTS Officer opportunities.
+One advantage of TAR instead of pursuing regular Active Duty is that members typically serve for longer periods at any assigned location.
+Learn more about TAR opportunities.

 Navy Individual Augmentee (IA) – This program allows Navy Reserve Sailors to perform full-time Active Duty service in positions that support strategic objectives.
 Members may be chosen or volunteer to fill roles that require specialized knowledge or skill sets, and they could potentially fill needs outside the Navy in any service branch.
 Learn more about serving as an Individual Augmentee.